david16baena/david16baena/README.md

 - 🤓 Currently I'm trying to grasp anything about **topological data analysis.**

-- 🤯 Have more questions than answers.
-Good at listening.
+- 😵 More questions than answers, but good at listening.

 - ❔ Ask me about **Econometrics, Time Series, Machine Learning, GCP**